PEtab-dev/PEtab/doc/documentation_data_format.md

 - `legendEntry` [STRING, OPTIONAL]

-  The name that should be displayed for the corresponding dataset in the legend and which defaults to `datasetId`.
+  The name that should be displayed for the corresponding dataset in the legend and which defaults to the value in `datasetId`.

 ### Extensions